Universal Properties of Activation Sparsity in Modern Large Language Models¶

 | Average | 68.13% | 56.79% |

-LLaDA-8B achieves substantially higher critical sparsity than the comparably sized autoregressive LLaMA3.1-8B—the denoising nature of diffusion models renders them more robust to the noise introduced by sparsification.
+LLaDA-8B's critical sparsity is significantly higher than the autoregressive LLaMA3.1-8B of the same scale.
+The denoising nature of diffusion models makes them more robust to noise introduced by sparsification.

 - Jaccard similarity between consecutive diffusion steps is stable but not high (~0.6–0.7).

-- Drift similarity relative to the initial step decreases rapidly—sparse patterns evolve progressively during denoising.
+- Drift similarity relative to the initial step drops rapidly—sparsity patterns change gradually during denoising.

-- Conclusion: Sparse masks in diffusion LLMs cannot be reused across steps (unlike autoregressive models, where masks can be reused after the prompt phase).
+- Conclusion: Sparse masks in diffusion LLMs cannot be reused across steps (unlike autoregressive models where masks can be reused after the prompt).

 MoE Model Analysis (Qwen3-30B-A3B)¶